sriramab/gamamanual/GoldMinerModel_step2.md

 ### rules
 We define two rules for the miner agents:
-* if the agent believes that there is somewhere at least one gold mine with gold nuggets, the agent gets the new desire to extract gold nuggets with a strength of 2.
+* if the agent believes that there is somewhere at least one gold mine with gold nuggets, the agent gets the new desire to has a gold nugget with a strength of 2.
-* if the agent believes that it carries a gold nugget, the agent gets the new desire to sell the gold nugget with a strength of 3.
+* if the agent believes that it has a gold nugget, the agent gets the new desire to sell the gold nugget with a strength of 3.

 ```
 species miner skills: [moving] control:simple_bdi {
 	...
-	rule belief: mine_location new_desire: extract_gold strength: 2.0;
+	rule belief: mine_location new_desire: has_gold strength: 2.0;
 	rule belief: has_gold new_desire: sell_gold strength: 3.0;
 }
 ```

 The strength of a desire will be used when selecting a desire as a new intention: the agent will choose as new intention the one with the highest strength.
-In our model, if the agent has the desires to find gold, to extract gold and to sell gold, it will choose as intention to sell gold as it is the one with the highest strength.
+In our model, if the agent has the desires to find gold, to has gold and to sell gold, it will choose as intention to sell gold as it is the one with the highest strength.
 It is possible to replace this deterministic choice by a probabilistic one by setting the _probabilistic_choice_ built-in varibale of the BDI agent to true (false by default).

 ### plans